Battle of Saltes Island: Battle of the Saltes Island

-Consequences
+Aftermath

 Admiral Fernando Sánchez de Tovar entered triumphantly with his 22 galleys captured in the port of Seville, with great joy of its inhabitants.
 This fact allowed the English to dock in Lisbon without problems.
 Later, the English men of the Duke of Lancaster, arranged their boats to face off against the fleet of Sánchez de Tovar, but knowing that he had returned to Seville, the English ships returned to England, leaving in Lisbon to the English land forces.

 The resounding victory of Don Fernando Sánchez de Tovar had obvious implications for the Third Ferdinand War.
 Annulled the naval offensive capability of Portugal, achieving the Castilian naval supremacy in the Atlantic Ocean.
 That year, the Portuguese could not build more fleets against Castile, who, in turn, did not need to do the same, and the Castilians exercised an effective control of the sea.
 Therefore, the battle ended the naval Portuguese campaign of 1381.

 The effects of the Portuguese defeat also felt in the following year, when the Kingdom of Portugal had to face, militarily weaker than usual, a vigorous attack by sea and land from the Crown of Castile.
 The Castilians came to the gates of Lisbon, forcing the King of Portugal to sign peace in August with John I of Castile, by the Treaty of Elvas.